-- ▶ Press ON/OFF button to turn OFF the heater. - Remove brass flat head screw on the exhaust collar as seen in Fig. 60. - Insert CO2 analyzer probe into the measuring port.
+- ▶ Press ON/OFF button to turn OFF the heater. - Remove brass flat head screw on the exhaust collar as seen in Fig. 61. - Insert CO2 analyzer probe into the measuring port.
 The tip of the probe should be in the center of the flue pipe (approx 1.5" inserted).
 Avoid air gaps between probe and measuring port as they can alter readings.

-Fig. 60 Measuring port
+Fig. 61 Measuring port

-➤ While holding the Program (P) button, press the ON/ OFF button to turn ON the heater (see Fig. 61).
-When '188' flashes on the display, release the Program button.
+▶ While holding the Program (P) button, press the ON/ OFF button to turn ON the heater (see Fig. 62).
+As soon as '188' flashes on the display, release the Program button.
 The display should now read P2.
 Press button until "P1" appears on display.

-B. Measuring $CO_2$ (Combustion cover must be installed):
+B. Measuring CO2 (Combustion cover Installed):

-- Open all hot water taps to achieve a flow rate of at least 6 gallons per minute.
+- ▶ Open all hot water taps to achieve a flow rate of at least 6 gallons per minute.
 (1 tub and 2 sinks should be sufficient).
 If heater display reverts back to P2, open more hot water fixtures to allow sufficient flow.
-Press - until P1 reappears on the display. - Record the CO2 reading in P1 below.
-(Analyzer reading may take several minutes to stabilize). - Press the button until P2 appears.
-Unit will ramp down to low fire and the water flow should decrease.

-▶ Record the CO2 reading in P2 below.
+Press + until P1 reappears on the display. - ▶ Record the CO2 reading in P1 below.
+(Analyzer reading may take several minutes to stabilize). - ► Press the '+' button until P2 appears.
+Unit will ramp down to low fire and the water flow should decrease. - ▶ Record the CO2 reading in P2 below.